We live in a world where incredible drugs exist to treat many conditions that seemed untouchable in the past.

-- Inactive Ingredients: List of ingredients in the drug that do not serve a therapeutic purpose, such as colorings and flavorings.
+- Inactive ingredients: List of ingredients in the drug that don’t serve a therapeutic purpose, such as colorings and flavorings.

 Prescription drug labels

-- How to take the drug and any precautions (such as whether it shouldn’t be taken with food)
+- how to take the drug and any precautions (such as whether it shouldn’t be taken with food)

 Some questions to ask:

-- How does this drug work?
-What effect may it have in my body?
+- How exactly does this drug work in my body?
+What potential side effects may I experience?

-- Are the any foods or beverages I should avoid when I’m taking this drug?
+- Are there any specific foods or beverages that I should avoid when I’m taking this drug?
 If so, why?

-- Should I avoid alcohol while taking this drug?
+- What potential effect could alcohol consumption have while taking this drug?

-- What should I do if I experience a drug interaction?
+- What should I do if I experience severe side effects or a drug interaction?

-If you have any concerns or questions about medications you are taking or plan to take, consult with your doctor.
-In particular, women who are pregnant or breastfeeding should check with their physician before taking any new medications.
+If you have any concerns or questions about medications you’re taking or planning to take, consult with your doctor.
+In particular, women who are pregnant or breastfeeding should check with their doctor before taking any new medications.